 Everyone has yeast growing on the skin.
 If the yeast grows out of control, a person can get tinea versicolor, which is a skin disease.
 Tinea versicolor is not a contagious condition.
 This form of fungal infection is not harmful, but many people do not like the way it discolors the skin.
 Tinea versicolor is one of the most common skin diseases in tropical and subtropical areas of the world.
-If you have one or more of the following symptoms, Dr. Jenson and Dr. Edwards can provide treatment for a fungal infection in Orem, Utah:
+If you have one or more of the following symptoms, Dr. Kraig K. Jenson, Byron Edwards and Dr. Devin Burr can provide treatment for a fungal infection in Orem, Utah:

 - Dry and scaly spots